AlinaWithAFace/alinawithaface.github.io/_posts/2019-03-05-seasonal-desktop-app.md

 So, to compensate slash because I wanted to, I wrote a small python script that simply changes your desktop wallpaper to a thematically similar one every month.
 Feel free to download it [here](https://github.com/AlinaWithAFace/seasonal-desktop-wallpapers).
 The images were ~~stolen~~ borrowed from google calendar because I'm not an illustrator (yet?).

-Anyway you can either run it once a month manually, or throw a shortcut into a place to automate it.
+Anyway you can either run it once a month manually, or throw a shortcut into a place to automate it ala the readme.

 Have fun!